j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/intermediate/rest/README.md

 ## Description

-Easy Batch does not provide a REST API reader or writer (See [issue 286](https://github.com/j-easy/easy-batch/issues/286)) because REST APIs differs significantly in terms of how they manage pagination, authentication, content type, etc.
+Easy Batch does not provide a REST API reader or writer (See [issue 286](https://github.com/j-easy/easy-batch/issues/286)) because REST APIs differ significantly in terms of how they manage pagination, authentication, content type, etc.

 That said, it is always possible to get/post data from/to a REST endpoint using the input/output stream of a `java.net.URL` and use Easy Batch components to read/write data.